 A note from a visitor to AimforAwesome - and my reply.
 Hope it helps you decide what to do too!
 Hi Vern, I really loved your articles about Hawaii.
 There were so many articles available, I plan to visit your site throughout this year till I move to Hawaii.
 For me, It's not about whether

-This article is about how much money is enough to move to and live in Hawaii.
+This article is about how much money is enough to move to and live in Hawaii, updated for 2018.
 Could a single person make it by bringing $3,000 in a bank account?
-If you arrived in Hawaii and made $20,000 per year with your job, could you live like that?In general things cost a lot more in Hawaii
+If you arrived in Hawaii and made $20,000 per year with your job, could you live like that?In general things cost a lot

 I would have guessed that the average income for families in Hawaii was higher.
 It does make sense why everyone is griping about how expensive everything is - when the average is pretty low in comparison with the prices for everything.
 It's safe to say, at these income levels - you need A+ credit to